JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![our services ](screen_test_2.gif)

-- Attention to use "||" to separate the module caption title.
+- Note the use of "||" to separate the module caption title.
-- The thin module in position grid17.
+- This is the thin module in position grid17.
-- Leave active module title display
+- Leave module title display enabled

 The content settings are according to the image:

 ![our services ](screen_test_3.gif)

-For the module to stay with the theme of appearance, the module class suffix should be applied according to the image as well as the module style tag:
+For the module to use the Utafiti style, the module class suffix should be as follows (Including preceding space), as well as the module style select option:

+Module class suffix:

+     utafiti-testimony

 ![our services ](screen_test_5.png)